MicrosoftDocs/visualstudio-docs/docs/ide/reference/convert-typeof-to-nameof.md

 **What:** Refactoring of instances of typeof(someType).Name to nameof(someType) in C# and instances of GetType(someType).Name to NameOf(someType) in Visual Basic.

-**When:**  All instances of typeof(someType).Name or GetType(someType).Name where someType isn't a generic type.
-This exclusion is necessary because these two cases don't return the same string value.
+**When:**  All instances of typeof(someType).Name where someType isn't a generic type.
+This exclusion is necessary because this case doesn't return the same string value as nameof(someType).
+The same is true for the Visual Basic instance.

-**Why:** Using nameof rather than the name of the type avoids the reflection involved with retrieving a Type object, and is a more pragmatic way of writing it.
+**Why:** Using nameof rather than the name of the Type avoids the reflection involved with retrieving a Type object, and is a more pragmatic way of writing it.

 ## How-to